Metropolitan City of Palermo: Immigration

+As of 2025, immigrants make up 4.6% of the population.
+The 5 largest foreign countries of birth are Bangladesh, Germany, Romania, the United States, and Tunisia.

 Transport

 The Metropolitan City is served by three motorways, two of which start in Palermo: A19 to Catania and Termini Imerese; A20, departing from the former and leading to Messina; and A29, to Mazara del Vallo and Trapani.

 Railroads include the Palermo-Messina and the Palermo-Catania.

 There are two airports: Palermo–Boccadifalco and Palermo Punta Raisi.